intercom/intercom-php/README.md

 Once the composer.json file is created you can run `composer install` for the initial package install and `composer update` to updated to the latest version of the API client, which is linked to the `master` branch.

 ## Basic Usage

-Remember to include the Composer autoloader in your application
+Remember to include the Composer autoloader in your application:

 ```php
 <?php